What is Invisalign?

 Is Invisalign treatment painful?

-There will be some discomfort during treatment.
+There will be some mild discomfort during treatment.
 Most people experience temporary, minor discomfort for a few days at each new stage of treatment, but patients have said that treatment with Invisalign is much more comfortable than treatment with traditional, fixed braces.
 The discomfort that patients feel is typically described as a feeling of pressure.
-This shows that the aligners are working, and this discomfort typically goes away after a couple of days.
+This shows that the aligners are working.
+This discomfort typically goes away after a couple of days.

 Will the aligners affect my speech?